Ten amendments.

 Start the fight.

-One download: the full Bill of Right Fight deck of disguised-amendment cards plus wild cards, sized for cardstock, with rules for both ways to play.
+One download: the full Bill of Right Fight deck of disguised-amendment cards plus wild cards, sized for cardstock, with rules for every way to play.
 Cut, deal, and battle for math fluency and civics recall — no screens required.

 Number Battle

 Flip two cards, first to shout the product wins the pile.
-Pure multiplication fluency under pressure.
+Multiplication fluency under pressure.

 Hunt for amendment pairs that add to ten.
-Fast number sense for the youngest players.
+Fast number bonds for the youngest players.

 Teachers & parents put it to work as a…